ObelusFamily/Anythink-Market-rvfxz/readme.md

 then, run

     docker-compose up
 from the project root directory.
+And we are all set!